jeremy-duke-nus/python-workshop/_episodes/02-installations.md

 > ## Creating a new enviroment
 >
-> In this simple exercise, create a new python environment called `python3_11` which will use python 3.11 instead.
+> In this simple exercise, create a new Python environment called `python3_11` which will use Python 3.11 instead.
 Verify that your new environment uses the correct version of Python by calling `python` from the environment.
 > {:.solution}
 >
 > > ## Solution